acrlabs/simkube/docs/infra/ci-sim.md

 ```

 ## 4. Test your SimKube workflow
-Test your workflow by manually dispatching it in the actions menu or pushing some code
+Test your workflow by manually dispatching it in the actions menu.

-Currently `simkube-ci-action` pass/fail.
+Currently `simkube-ci-action` is pass/fail.
 The simulation either runs to completion or it fails.
 We do not currently have a method for injecting evaluation criteria for simulations.

 A successful simulation will exit with code 0 and you will see a `✓ Simulation completed successfully!` in the actions logs.